hambati1/powerbi-report-component/README.md

 ![vulnerabilities](https://img.shields.io/snyk/vulnerabilities/github/akshay5995/powerbi-report-component?style=for-the-badge)

 It's a minimalistic React component for embedding a Microsoft PowerBI report or dashboard into your React application.
+This fork allows you to define a filter right in the Embed configuration before its creation.
+Check how to use below.

 ## Installation